cvkitio/worker/README.md

 # cvkit.io worker

-A worker for performing real time computer vision related operations and generating events optimized to run as a container.
+A worker as part of the cvkit.io platform for performing real time computer vision related operations and generating events optimized to run as a container.

-One of the key considerations for this package is that it can manage complex chains of computer vision tasks without blocking the main frame processing loop.
+One of the key considerations for this package is that it can manage complex chains of computer vision tasks in real time without blocking the main frame processing loop.

+Computer vision tasks are both highly compute (CPU and GPU) intensive and can take time to perform.
+In a real time environment it is critical that these don't block the main process and can be distrbuted across CPUs and GPUs on a single machine or across nodes in a cluster.

 Some examples: